mum0n/autocatalysis/network_theory.md

 Current approaches are many: Patten, Ulanowicz, Oster.
 And many recent studies of Self-organised critical systems and small world networks are striking and deeply resonant with the stability characteristics of the most general networks.

 Topology does influence the critical (synchronous) behaviour of complex middle number systems.

 ### Linear Network Analysis

-Here is an [R-language implementation of the linear network analytical methods](https://github.com/mum0n/linear_network_analysis) originally published by Brian D. Fath and Stuart R. Borrett (2004) in MATLAB (NEA.m, version 1.0.0).
+Here is an [R-language implementation of some of the linear network analytical methods](https://github.com/mum0n/linear_network_analysis) originally published by Brian D. Fath and Stuart R. Borrett (2004) in MATLAB (NEA.m, version 1.0.0).

 An example of usage is demonstrated:

 ```